lambdaclass/zksync_local_stack/README.md

 To begin testing the local nodes and interacting with them, this repository offers a basic `ERC20` contract for your use.

 To deploy the contract and call its functions, start by cloning the [zksync-era-cli](https://github.com/lambdaclass/zksync_era_cli) tool repository.
-This tool provides a range of useful commands, but for this example, you'll primarily use `deploy`, `call`, and `send`.
+This tool provides a range of useful commands, but for this example, you'll primarily use `deploy` and `call` commands.

 In all the following examples, we'll rely on a specific private key: `0x27593fea79697e947890ecbecce7901b0008345e5d7259710d0dd5e500d040be`.
 This key belongs to one of the rich wallets deployed in the local node for testing purposes.